copsTvFan/cops-episode-guide/guide.md

   foot.
 During the foot chase, the suspect fired a single shot at close range towards the security guard.
 The female victim explains that the man pointed his gun at her and stole her purse.
-- (Brevard County FL -- 6:15 PM Assistance Call) Sheriff's Office East Precinct -- Deputy Juan Vargas, Jr. is dispatched to assist in the apprehension of a suspect wanted in connection with a shoplifting incident at a local store.
+- (Brevard County, FL -- 6:15 PM Assistance Call) Sheriff's Office East Precinct -- Deputy Juan Vargas, Jr. is dispatched to assist in the apprehension of a suspect wanted in connection with a shoplifting incident at a local store.
   The man is quickly located and is detained until a witness from the store can